ngs-docs/angus/jetstream/boot.md

 ## Within the project, select "new"

-Now, select 'New' to start up a new machine.
+Now, select 'New' and then "Instance" from the dropdown menu to start up a new machine.

 [![foo](images/login-8.thumb.png)(../_images/login-8.png)